FuelLabs/fuel-merkle/docs/test-specs/sparse_merkle_tree_tests.md

 **Description**:

-Tests the root after performing two update calls and a subsequent delete call on the first key.
+Tests the root after performing two update calls followed by a subsequent delete call on the first key.
 By deleting the second key, we have a tree with only one key remaining, equivalent to a single update.
 This test expects a root signature identical to that produced by [Test Root Update 1](#test-root-update-1).

 **Inputs**: